rutherford-nj/www.rutherfordboronj.com/departments/recreation/_posts/2017-10-25-ragamuffin-parade.md

 Thank you also Felician Falcons Ladies Basketball Team Members for volunteering for this event!

+Costume judging, prizes and treats will be distributed at Lincoln Park.

 All Rutherford ghosts and goblins are invited!
-In case of rain the Parade will be held inside the High School
+In case of rain the Parade will be held inside the High School Auditorium.

-Auditorium.
 Thank you!!